-German by birth.
-Found love in Cambridge.
-Lived in Switzerland for 50 years.
-Resident Heidi Calder proves Retirement Villages is a real melting pot of unique people and stories.
+German by birth and found love in Cambridge.
+Resident Heidi Calder lived in Switzerland for 50 years and proves Retirement Villages is a real melting pot of unique people with unique stories.

 “My daughter didn’t exactly make the decision for me, but she ‘encouraged’ me to move over to the UK and into a retirement village by making various appointments for me to visit them when I travelled over from Switzerland,” explains Heidi.